begh-azka/google-cloud-learning/9_VPC/README.md

 ### Need for VPC Subnets
 Different types of resources are created in cloud such as databases, compute, etc. Each type of resource has its own **access needs**.
 Some of them are **public** and some are **private resources**.
 1. **Subnets are needed to separate Public Resources from Private Resources inside a VPC**
      - Public resources (Load Balancers) can be accessed from outside and should be kept in public subnets while as resources like database VMs should be kept in private subnets.
+Private resources are equipped with Internal IPs only while as Public resources have both Internal and External IPs.
 2. **We need Subnets in order to distribute resources across multiple regions for High Availability.**

 ### Creating VPCs and Subnets in GCP